How to visualize your real-time costs with software

 From the report date onwards, the cash flow is forecasted using the planned and actual status of the project to get a real-time indication of your working capital the next months.

-It is very well possible to extract real-time information with cost management software.
+It is very well possible to extract real-time information with project controls software.
 The example images above were all created using Cleopatra Enterprise.
 Bringing your cost engineering department to the next level starts with a tool that suits your needs.

 Something to add to this article?
 Contact us.